Jak2423/delete-fields-json-file/README.md

 Type: `string`

-The json file path whose fields needs to be deleted.
+The json array file path whose fields needs to be deleted.

 #### fieldsToDelete